markternu/markinfo/trojan/README.md

 ## Description

-This script is designed to work only on CentOS 7 .
+This script is designed to work only on Rocky.
 Please ensure your system meets the requirements before running the script.

 ## Usage